TrackPilot

 Use it with Claude & other AI models

-TrackPilot is built for AI workflows.
+TrackPilot is built MCP-first.
 JSON output plus validation-before-write means an agent can read a spec, draft subtasks, and apply commands without corrupting your tracker.
 Three ways to wire it up:

 1. Run it as an MCP server (recommended)